For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-We would like to invite you to our next CeCoR @ ASCoR (Cutting-edge Communication Research @ ASCoR) research meeting on Thursday 5 June at 16:00-17:00.
-The meeting will be held online via Zoom.
-Our guest will be Kiran Kappeler (University of Copenhagen).
+We would like to invite you to our next CeCoR @ ASCoR (Cutting-edge Communication Research @ ASCoR) research meeting on Thursday 25 September at 12:30-13:30.
+The meeting will be held in a hybrid format.
+Our guest will be Martina Paulenová (Masaryk University Brno).

 Date